SarahNox/SarahNox.github.io/README.md

 ## Implementation

-I did implement the solution with Javascript but it could also have been solved with differently.
+I did implement the solution with Javascript but it could also have been solved differently.

 ---